-32.but at the end of it, it will bite like a serpent and sting like a viper;
+32.but at the end of it, it bites like a serpent and stings like a viper.

 34.and you will become like one who lies down in the depth of the sea, or like one who lies down in the mast-head.

-35. You will say, “They have beaten me; I was not sick.
-They have overcome me; I was unaware.
-When will I wake up?
-I will seek it yet again.”
+35. You will say, “They struck me, but I wasn’t hurt.
+They beat me, but I didn’t feel it.
+When will I wake up so that I may seek it yet again?”

 ¶1.
 Do not envy evil men, and do not long to be among them,